Robert C. Fraim

-Mr. Fraim was well known for his entertaining lecturing skills, and performed single subject, full-day, and several six-week training programs at medical schools throughout the U.S.; one-day programs in business principles of practice management nationwide, and has been a visiting lectures at the University of Tennessee since 1959.
-He presented one-day seminars teaching the five basic steps in preparing marketing plan in OK, TN, MS, and KY, and is the writer, editor, and producer of over 24 one-hour recordings on business practices for medical offices.
+Mr. Fraim was well known for his entertaining lecturing skills, and he performed single subject, full-day and several six-week training programs at medical schools throughout the U.S. as well as one-day programs in business principles of practice management nationwide.
+Mr. Fraim has been a visiting lecturer at the University of Tennessee since 1959.
+He presented one-day seminars teaching the five basic steps in preparing a marketing plan in OK, TN, MS, and KY, and is the writer, editor, and producer of over 24 one-hour recordings on business practices for medical offices.

 He also participated in seminars at the Wharton School of Business and the Royal Society of Medicine, London.